 - have a valid travel document (passport);

 - satisfy an immigration officer that you have ties to your home country (such as a job, property and family),

 - satisfy an immigration officer that you will leave Canada at the end of your visit,

 - have sufficient funds for your stay (the amount of funds depends on the length of a visit),

 - a letter of invitation from friends or relatives in Canada may be required,

 - be in good health.

 Parent and Grandparent Super Visa

-Due to the recent changes, parents and grandparents of Canadian Citizens are eligible to apply for a new visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.
+Parents and grandparents of Canadian Citizens are eligible to apply for a visa with the total validity of 10 years, which allows them to stay with their family members in Canada for up to 2 years at a time before renewal of status.